mr-waseemakram/MSharp.Docs/how-to/filesAndImages/interactiveImage.md

 As you can see we used `OnClick()` on a `ImageColumn` just like what we do with a button.
 Then we tell M# to move to view page and then send the `ID` of the current item to it as well.
-In this way we made our buttons interactive.
+In this way we made our images interactive.